samuelchoi0522/HONEY_HOTEL/README.md

 mvn spring-boot:run
 ```

-Install the dependncies and devDependencies and start the client. on port :3000.
+Install the dependencies and devDependencies and start the client. on port :3000.
 ```sh
 cd HONEY_HOTEL
 cd frontend